 Vegans and vegetarians choose not to eat meat.
-However, veganism is stricter and also prohibits dairy, eggs, honey, and any other items that derive from animal products, such as leather and silk.
+However, there are some differences.
+Veganism is stricter than vegetarianism, and also prohibits dairy, eggs, honey, and any other items that derive from animal products, such as leather and silk.

 Both veganism and vegetarianism are growing in popularity.
 However, some people may find the differences between these two diets a little confusing, particularly as there are several variations of vegetarianism.

 In this article, we explore the similarities and differences between veganism and vegetarianism.
 We also discuss health benefits, which diet is more healthful, which is better for weight loss, and risks and considerations.